ghtmtt/DataPlotly/help/source/basic_usage.rst

 Overlapping Plots
 .................
-You can add as many plots as you want in the same plot view.
+You can add as many plots as you want within the same plot view.
 Plot types can be different and also the source layer can be different.

 .. note:: results can be very strange depending on the plot type and on the fields you choose.
 Be careful!